simpsonorg/impact-ai-engine-optimized/README.md

 <!-- filepath: c:\data\maincode\impact-ai-engine-optimized-main\README.md -->
 # 🚀 Optimized Impact Analyzer Engine

-🎯 Stop the Fire Drill: Precise Impact Analysis for Microservices
+🎯 Stop the Fire Drill: Precise Impact Analysis for Services, APIs & Infrastructure

 🌟 Project Overview

-The Optimized Impact Analyzer Engine is a specialized, reproducible analysis tool designed to eliminate guesswork in complex microservice environments.
-When a developer submits a code change, this engine executes in CI to build a dynamic knowledge graph of the entire landscape, accurately tracing the downstream ripple effect of the change.
+The Optimized Impact Analyzer Engine is a specialized, reproducible analysis tool designed to eliminate guesswork in complex service and infrastructure environments.
+When a developer submits a code change, this engine executes in CI to build a dynamic knowledge graph of the entire landscape (microservices, API gateways, client SDKs, Nginx/Apigee configs, CRUD services, and databases), accurately tracing the downstream ripple effect of the change.

 Our core innovation lies in the seamless integration of knowledge graph pathfinding (NetworkX) with Retrieval-Augmented Generation (RAG).
-This fusion allows us to not only identify which services are affected but also provide an LLM-driven explanation, risk score, and recommended mitigation actions—all packaged into a concise, ready-to-post Pull Request comment.
+This fusion allows us to not only identify which components are affected but also provide an LLM-driven explanation, risk score, and recommended mitigation actions—all packaged into a concise, ready-to-post Pull Request comment.

 The result is instant, high-confidence feedback, transforming code review from a manual, error-prone process into an automated, data-driven security and stability check.